xLeachimx/masteroids/design/gameplay.md

 - The Main Menu will contain the following options:
   - Leaderboard which displays the leaderboard
-- When a pellet collides with an asteroid that asteroid will split such that:
-  - A large asteroid becomes 4 medium asteroids
-  - A medium asteroid becomes 2 small asteroids
-  - A small asteroid becomes nothing
 - A leaderboard of the top 10 player runs will be kept
 - The player may add their name to the leaderboard if they would rank in the top 10